mochi-hpc-experiments/colza-experiments/cori/overhead/README.md

 This folder contains scripts to evaluate the overhead of the two-phase commit (2PC) algorithm in Colza.
-The experiment consists of deploying 1 server, then 1 client doing start/cleanup call in a loop, waiting 1 second between each call, then add a new server every second up to 63 servers.
+The experiment consists of deploying 1 server, then 1 client doing start/cleanup calls in a loop, waiting 1 second between each call, then add a new server every second, up to 63 servers.

 Installing